frnmst/qvm/README.md

 On the client side you must simply edit the `host_ip_address` and `host_username` variables in the configuration file.

-For example, on the server side we could install the virtual machine remotely like this:
+For example, on the server side you could install the virtual machine remotely like this:

-    $ ./qvm --install-vnc
+    $ ./qvm --install --vnc

 And on the client side:

-    $ ./qvm -r
+    $ ./qvm --attach --remote --vnc

 At this point you should see your virtual machine running in a TigerVNC window.